 Mass Spectrometry Data center

 This program was developed for proteomics and metabolomics applications, in which hundreds or thousands of unknown tandem mass spectra are generated.
-The program works by searching a peak list file against up to 4 MS/MS reference libraries.
+The program works by searching a peak list file against up to 16 MS/MS reference libraries.
 MSPepSearch may input centroided mass spectra in MGF and MSP formats.
 The output is a match list in tab-delimited text format which can easily be viewed in a spreadsheet application or parsed with scripts as part of a pipeline.
-To speed-up the searches and properly weight the scoring algorithm, many modifications to the program have been made.

 MSPepSearch is intended for evaluation and use by researchers interested in identification of peptides (i.e., mainly those generated by digestion with trypsin) and metabolites by mass spectral library searching.
-You can download the NIST Peptide MS/MS libraries on this page.
+You can download the NIST libraries from this page: NIST Peptide MS/MS libraries.

 The peptide software does not contain the NIST/EPA/NIH Mass Spectral Library for interpretation of EI mass spectra.
-However, MSPepSearch.exe console application is fully compaible with NIST EI and small molecules MS/MS libraries.
+However, MSPepSearch.exe console application is fully compatible with NIST EI and small molecules MS/MS libraries.

 MSPepSearch is a simple Windows program that allows to select data files for processing, select parameters and run the search against spectral libraries.